 By intercity bus

-[edit]Bus service in Mexico is quite reliable and comfortable.
+[edit]Bus service in Mexico is quite reliable, inexpensive and comfortable.
 Several lines serve Puerto Vallarta.
-Buses have air conditioning (except some "economy" ones), and often show movies and have refreshments.
+Buses have air conditioning (except some of the older second-class buses), and often show movies and have refreshments.

 - Grupo Estrella Blanca, ☏ +52 55 5729-0807, toll-free: 800-507-5500.
 They also operate the Elite, Elite Plus, Futura, Chihuahuanese, and the Pacifico brands.